Strict independence: Introduction and preliminaries

 Nevertheless, very little was known in general about these concepts.
 For example, it was not known whether or not strict non-forking is symmetric.
 No natural characterization of the class of witnesses was known either.
 The situation is remedied to a large extent by the current investigation.

-If the theory $T$ is stable, then strict independence and strict non-forking coincide, and both are equivalent to non-forking.
-It would be very interesting to establish a strong connection between either one of these concepts and non-forking in an arbitrary dependent theory.
+If the theory $T$ is simple, then strict independence and strict non-forking coincide, and both are equivalent to non-forking.
+It would be very interesting to establish a strong connection between either one of these concepts and non-forking in an arbitrary resilient or at least dependent theory.
 We have attempted to address this question, but have not yet succeeded to find a satisfactory answer.